 The framework for the Climate Action 100+ Net Zero Company Benchmark was publicly announced in the initiative’s 2020 Progress Report.
 Preliminary company assessments against the Disclosure Framework were prepared by TPI’s research partner based on public data as of 30 September 2020.
 Companies, as well as Climate Action 100+ lead investors and individual engagers, were invited to review these assessments for accuracy of data.
 Companies were invited to provide factual evidence to contest any inaccuracies, as well as submit any new and valid publicly disclosed information for consideration.

 Climate Action 100+ published the first Net Zero Company Benchmark company assessments, ahead of the 2021 US and Europe proxy season.

 The Benchmark assessments highlighted that whilst there was growing global momentum around focus companies making ambitious climate commitments (52% had announced a net zero emissions ambition by 2050 or sooner in some form), on the whole focus companies still had a long way to go in delivering on these promises.
 No focus company performed at a high-level across all of the nine disclosure-based Indicators and Metrics that were used to evaluate each company.

-Climate Action 100+ announced the timeline, amendments to the Benchmark framework and methodologies for the March 2022 company assessments.
+Climate Action 100+ announcedthe timeline, amendments to the Benchmark framework and methodologies for the March 2022 company assessments.
 Among other amendments, updates reflected evolving investor priorities around climate accounting and audit and the just transition.
-New Alignment Assessments were added to provide further information on company climate policy engagement approaches as well as detail on how the emissions intensities of steel, cement, and aviation companies stacked up against key climate scenarios.
+New Alignment Assessments were added to provide further information on company climate policy engagement approaches as well as detail on how the emissions intensities of steel, cement, and aviation companies measured up against key climate scenarios.

 Climate Action 100+ opened a public feedback survey on the framework and methodologies used for the March 2022 Benchmark company assessments.
-The survey was open until 30 April 2022 and is now closed.
-The feedback will be collated and considered for integration into the methodology used for company assessments in 2023.
+The survey was open until 30 April 2022.
+The feedback was collated and considered for integration into the methodology used for company assessments in 2023.